Air gap (networking): Limitations

 Limitations imposed on devices used in these environments may include a ban on wireless connections to or from the secure network, or similar restrictions on EM leakage from the secure network through the use of TEMPEST or a Faraday cage.

 Despite a lack of direct connection to other systems, air-gapped networks have been shown to be vulnerable to attack in various circumstances.

-Scientists in 2013 demonstrated the viability of air gap malware designed to defeat air gap isolation using acoustic signaling.
+Scientists in 2013 demonstrated the viability of air gap malware designed to defeat air-gapped isolation using acoustic signaling.
 Shortly after that, network security researcher Dragos Ruiu's BadBIOS received press attention.

 In 2014, researchers introduced AirHopper, a bifurcated attack pattern showing the feasibility of data exfiltration from an isolated computer to a nearby mobile phone, using FM frequency signals.

-In 2015, BitWhisper, a covert signaling channel between air-gapped computers using thermal manipulations was introduced.
+In 2015, BitWhisper, a covert signaling channel between air-gapped computers using thermal manipulations, was introduced.
 BitWhisper supports bidirectional communication and requires no additional dedicated peripheral hardware.

 Later in 2015, researchers introduced GSMem, a method for exfiltrating data from air-gapped computers over cellular frequencies.
 The transmission - generated by a standard internal bus - renders the computer into a small cellular transmitter antenna.

 ProjectSauron malware discovered in 2016 after 5 years remained undetected demonstrates how an infected USB device can be used to remotely leak data off of an air-gapped computer.
 The malware came from multiple infection media, one of which relied on hidden partitions on a USB drive not visible to Windows as a transport channel between the air-gapped computer and a computer connected to the internet, presumably as a way to share files between the two systems.

 NFCdrip was the name given to the discovery of stealthy data exfiltration through NFC (Near-field communication) radio abuse and signal detection in 2018.
 Although NFC enables devices to establish effective communication by bringing them within a few centimeters of each other, researchers showed that it can be abused to transmit information at a much longer range than expected - up to 100 meters.

 In general, malware can exploit various hardware combinations to leak sensitive information from air-gapped systems using "air-gap covert channels".
 These hardware combinations use a number of different media to bridge the air-gap, including: acoustic, light, seismic, magnetic, thermal, and radio-frequency.